-Our approach to sustainability education draws on the Washington Center’s longstanding work with learning communities and the core practices that engage students and foster lasting learning, and also from our Curriculum for the Bioregion working principles for building student understanding and agency through direct encounters with regional issues.
+Our approach to sustainability education draws on the Washington Center’s longstanding work with learning communities and the Core Practices that engage students and foster lasting learning, and also from our Curriculum for Bioregion Working Principles for building student understanding and agency through direct encounters with regional issues.
 This page features some of the strategies most frequently used by our faculty learning communities engaged with creating curriculum for the bioregion.

 Many colleges and universities in Washington and elsewhere are now offering both introductory and advanced courses on sustainability.
 However, we believe that if we are to create a sustainable future, our students need to encounter sustainability content and concepts throughout their education—across all disciplines and areas of study.
 We encourage faculty members to use a big ideas approach to curriculum integration and to consider a range of possible learning outcomes involving concepts, skills, and habits of mind.
 One of our colleagues, Rob Turner at University of Washington Bothell has collected a range of resources related to “Sustainability’s Big Ideas” here.

 Curricular learning communities intentionally link or cluster two or more classes that enroll a common student cohort; their faculty members collaboratively shapes the courses around an interdisciplinary theme or question.
 Although highly variable in form and content, learning communities represent an intentional restructuring of students’ time, credit, and learning experiences to build community and foster connections among students, faculty, and disciplines, and thereby enhance students’ engagement, learning, and academic success.
 Learning communities provide an ideal structure for exploring sustainability themes.
 The Washington Center (an organization at The Evergreen State College) is a national resource for the learning community approach; it offers myriad resources and activities on learning community planning, implementation, and assessment.